 - LDAP > Linux

-We could setup a procedure at a higher level in the template tree, it will impact more hosts.
+We could set up a procedure at a higher level in the template tree, and it will impact more hosts.

-For example if we define a procedure for Linux host template, all hosts using RedHat, Debian and LDAP host templates will have the procedure attached by inheritance.
-Because Linux is the parent template.
+For example, if we define a procedure for a Linux host template, all hosts using RedHat, Debian and LDAP host templates will have the procedure attached by inheritance.
+This is because Linux is the parent template.

-If the object inherits from any template of a procedure, the empty value will overload and delete the procedure link.
+If the object inherits of a procedure from any template, the empty value will overload and delete the procedure link.